-Lucentis® 10mg/ml pre-filled syringe

-PRESENTATION: 10mg/ml solution for injection in pre-filled syringe.
-Each vial contains 2.3 mg of ranibizumab in 0.23 ml solution.
+Lucentis® 10mg/ml solution for injection in pre-filled syringe

-INDICATIONS: The treatment of neovascular (wet) age-related macular degeneration (AMD), visual impairment due to diabetic macular oedema (DME), visual impairment due to macular oedema secondary to retinal vein occlusion (branch RVO) and visual impairment due to choroidal neovascularisation (CNV) secondary to pathologic myopia (PM).
+PRESENTATION: One ml contains 10mg ranibizumab.
+One pre-filled syringe contains 0.165ml equivalent to 1.65mg ranibizumab.
+INDICATIONS: For the treatments of: neovascular (wet) age-related macular degeneration (AMD), visual impairment due to choroidal neovascularisation (CNV), visual impairment due to diabetic macular oedema (DME) and visual impairment due to macular oedema secondary to retinal vein occlusion (branch RVO or central RVO).

 DOSAGE: Lucentis must be administered by a qualified ophthalmologist experienced in intravitreal injections.
 The recommended dose for Lucentis is 0.5 mg given as a single intravitreal injection.
 This corresponds to an injection volume of 0.05 ml.
 The interval between two doses injected into the same eye should be at least four weeks.
-Treatment is initiated with one injection per month until maximum visual acuity is achieved and/or there are no signs of disease activity i.e. no change in visual acuity and in other signs and symptoms of the disease under continued treatment.
-In patients with wet AMD, DME and RVO, initially, three or more consecutive, monthly injections may be needed.
+Treatment is initiated with one injection per month until maximum visual acuity is achieved and/or there are no signs of disease activity.
 Thereafter, monitoring and treatment intervals should be determined by the physician and should be based on disease activity, as assessed by visual acuity and/or anatomical parameters.
-Lucentis and laser photocoagulation in DME and in macular oedema secondary to BRVO: When given on the same day, Lucentis should be administered at least 30 minutes after laser photocoagulation.
-Hepatic impairment: Lucentis has not been studied in patients with hepatic impairment.
-However, no special considerations are needed in this population.
-Renal impairment: Dose adjustment is not needed in patients with renal impairment.
-Elderly: No dose adjustment is required in the elderly.
-Paediatric population: The safety and efficacy of Lucentis in children and adolescents below 18 years of age have not been established.
+Monitoring may include clinical examination, functional testing, or imaging techniques.
+While applying the treat-and-extend regimen, the treatment interval should be extended by 2 weeks for wAMD and by 1 month for DME.
+Treatment intervals may also be gradually extended for RVO.
+Treatment for CNV should be determined individually per patient depending on disease activity.
+Special populations -Hepatic impairment: No special considerations.
+Renal impairment: Dosage adjustment is not needed.
+Elderly: Dose adjustment is not required, limited experience in elderly with DME older than 75 years.
+Paediatric population: The safety and efficacy of Lucentis in patients below 18 years of age have not been established.

-CONTRAINDICATIONS: Hypersensitivity to the active substance or to any of the excipients.
-Patients with active or suspected ocular or periocular infections.
-Patients with active severe intraocular inflammation.
+CONTRAINDICATIONS: Hypersensitivity to the active substance or the excipients, in patients with active or suspected ocular or periocular infection and in patients with active severe intraocular inflammation.